Application Deadline: January 15, 2014

 60 Credit Hours

-The graduate Interdisciplinary Arts and Media program is designed for studio and performing artists who want to incorporate new media into their artistic practice and for media artists who want to expand into areas such as performance, installation, interactive and community-based art.
-Students are encouraged to engage with new technology and to experiment with media as a tool for inspiring a diverse array of artistic outcomes.
-The program encourages students to create a body of work that reflects the complexity of their world.
-They are also asked to consider the context for that work—who is the audience, where will it be seen, how will it be presented?
-The emphasis on both creative practice and professional practice gives students an advantage—they become not only innovative practitioners, but sophisticated professionals who understand how to position themselves in the contemporary art landscape.
+Columbia College Chicago’s Interdisciplinary Arts & Media, MFA program is designed for studio and performing artists who wish to incorporate new media into their artistic practice, and for media artists who wish to expand into areas such as performance, installation, interactive art, and community-based art.
+Students are encouraged to engage with new technology and experiment with media as a tool for inspiring a diverse array of artistic outcomes.